rhasspy/wyoming-satellite/README.md

 If you want to play audio files other than WAV, use [event commands](#event-commands).
 Specifically, the `--detection-command` to replace `--awake-wav` and `--transcript-command` to replace `--done-wav`.

+#### Additonal mic + awake.wav configuration:
+* `--mic-seconds-to-mute-after-awake-wav 0.5` - delay (in seconds) after awake.wav is played to trigger capture of mic audio - default=0.5
+* `--mic-mute-during-awake-wav True` - True, if there should be any delay in mic capture after awake.wav is played - default=True

+If you notice your audio capture is starting late, try lowering or disabling this setting.

 ## Audio Enhancements

 Install the dependencies for webrtc: